Who’s Who on Your Oncology Care Team / Who Can You Count on for Help?

-This is a list of medical professionals that are available and likely to be on your healthcare team once you are diagnosed – so you know who they are, what support they provide, and how they can help you.
+This is a list of oncology care team members that support you once you are diagnosed – so you know who they are, what support they provide, and how they can help you.
 This information can help you be aware of who you can reach out to for help at various stages of your treatment:

 Diagnostic Radiologist – The trained physician who diagnoses cancer using imaging tests such as mammograms, ultrasounds, X-rays, CT scans, MRI scans, PET/CT scans.